How to Enable Contrib and Non-Free on Debian Linux

 sudo nano /etc/apt/sources.list.d/debian.sources

 This opens nano in your terminal.
 Next, paste the configuration below that matches your Debian version.
-Stable releases include main, security updates, and backports; testing uses only the main and security suites before release.
+All stable releases include main, security updates, and backports.
 Copy the section that applies to your setup:

 Debian 12 (Bookworm):